Durkan, Best say Seattle City Council’s ban on police ‘crowd-control weapons’ conflicts with consent decree

 Mayor Jenny Durkan has asked a federal judge to prevent a new City Council ordinance banning Seattle police from using most “crowd-control weapons” from taking effect later this month, saying it likely conflicts with the consent decree the city entered into with the Department of Justice (DOJ) nearly eight years ago.

-Documents filed Friday in U.S. District Court by the city state that the federal judge overseeing the consent decree and his appointed monitor have told the city the new law can’t take effect without their approval.
+Documents filed Friday in U.S. District Court by the city say that the Department of Justice and the court-appointed monitor overseeing implementation of the consent decree have said the new law can’t take effect without the approval of U.S. District Judge James Robart.

-Durkan and police Chief Carmen Best are asking the court to stop the ordinance from taking effect on July 26 to give U.S. District Judge James Robart, monitor Merrick Bobb and the DOJ a chance to review it and determine how it impacts policies already approved by the court.
+Durkan and police Chief Carmen Best are asking the court to stop the ordinance from taking effect on July 26 to give Judge Robart, monitor Merrick Bobb and the DOJ a chance to review it and determine how it impacts policies already approved by the court.

 The ordinance passed unanimously on June 15 after widespread condemnation of the Seattle Police Department’s (SPD) use of tear gas, blast balls and other nonlethal weapons against mostly peaceful protesters rallying against police racism and violence downtown and on Capitol Hill.